Houses go up in flames in about three minutes, eight times faster than they would have 50 years ago.

 If you don’t know when your wiring was installed or last checked, give us a call.

 Tip: A renovation is a great time to have your wiring checked, because you’re already making changes to your home.
 When you work with a company like Ultimate Renovations here in Calgary on a renovation or addition, you’ll get the best attention to detail, including your electrical.
 If it looks like your electrical should be done, give us a call.
-We have renovation wiring services that include calculating loads and circuit requirements.
+We have renovation wiring services that include calculating electrical loads and circuit requirements.

 2. Your Lights Dim for No Reason At All